malaya-m/Win10-STIG-Remediation/README.md

 2. Identify failed STIG checks from the initial scan report.
 3. Prioritize low-disruption, high-impact items.
 4. Create and run PowerShell scripts to automate the remediation.
-5. Perform a verification scan to confirm the STIG checks have passed.
+5. Perform a post-remediation scan to confirm the STIG checks have passed.

 ---

-## Key STIG Remediations
+## Priority STIG Remediations
 The table below highlights the STIG remediations that were prioritized based on exploitability, ease of implementation, and system impact.
 The links provided in the left column lead to more detailed documentation within the `docs/` folder.